EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation_1/Code/0_README.md

 ***Software documentation***

 *Ensure that you have properly documented your code.* *Not all types of software documentation on this list need to be written for a single research or support project but a combination of several should be selected depending on the nature of the project.
 Whether more or less documentation is needed for your project will depend on its scale and complexity.
-For research project you need at least to write (external) source code documentation and user documentation.*
+For a research project you need at least to write (external) source code documentation and user documentation.*

 - *Requirements Specification*